mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 primitive types, like `boolean`, `int`, `long` as well as references to immutable objects.
 Publishing references to mutable objects using `get` and `setOpaque` however is unsafe, since reading a reference with `getOpaque` that has been published with `setOpaque` does not establish a happens-before-relationship.
-This means that the reading thread might see the object in an inconsistent and/or partially constructed state.
+This means that the reading thread might see the object reference before seeing all writes from the constructor.

 Having said that, let's talk about valid use cases, where opaque mode can be safely used instead of volatile.